k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 print(MAP)
 ```

-After we got the map, write a small automation script in Python to play the game with the leak map.
+After obtaining the map, write a small Python script to play the game using the leaked map.
 ```python
 import requests